Qatar Investment Authority: Qatari Diar

 Qatari Diar is a real estate company established by the Qatar Investment Authority in 2005 with headquarters in Lusail.

 In 2008, Qatari Diar acquired French engineering company Cegelec, which was later sold, in 2010, to Vinci SA in exchange for 31.5 million Vinci shares.

 By 2011 the company had stakes in the utility Suez Environnement and in Veolia Environnement (4.6%, sold in 2018).
 In 2011, Qatari Diar bought the Port Tarraco Marina in Tarragona, Spain.
 The company invested into The Shard, a skyscraper in London designed by Renzo Piano, and the former Royal Dutch Shell plc headquarters.
 Other London investments include the Chelsea Barracks, the US Embassy, Elephant and Castle and Grosvenor Waterside.

 In 2012, it completed the acquisition of Credit Suisse's headquarters in London.
 Qatari Diar along with Canary Wharf, won a £300mn deal to redevelop the Shell Centre in London, the former London headquarters of Royal Dutch Shell.

 As of 2013, Qatari Diar was one of the major financiers of a recent development known as CityCenterDC, as it invested $650 million into the project.
 Qatari Diar also invested into The Peninsula Paris hotel.
-In 2018, Qatari Diar started to develop the Chancery Rosewood hotel in the building of the former U.S. Embassy at 30 Grosvenor Square in Mayfair, London.
+In 2018, Qatari Diar started to develop the Chancery Rosewood hotel in the building of the former US Embassy at 30 Grosvenor Square in Mayfair, London.
 The hotel was opened in September 2025.

 In April 2023, the company sold its 22 per cent stake in the build-to-rent developer Get Living, which owns the publicly funded Olympic village also known as East Village, London.
 Qatari Diar sold its shares to Aware Super, an Australian pension fund.